ModByDaylight/Documentation/docs/Development/ModdingGuides/Meshes/StaticMesh.md

 - [Unreal Engine](https://www.unrealengine.com/en-US/download)

-## Part 1: Exporting from Dead By Daylight
+## Exporting from Dead By Daylight

 1. Open UModel.
 2. Set the path to game files as the base of your Dead By Daylight files.